vikash-bhardwaj/ai-code-companion-documentation/README.md

 ## Extension Settings

-### Set-up your Access Key for AI Provider to used
+### Set-up your AI Provider Access Key for VSCode GPT to communicate to the APIs

 To start conversation with VSCode GPT you need to provide your AI Provider Access Key by using below steps: